 You can be recruited directly by employers on to a two-year training contract, although these opportunities are increasingly rare.

 Competition for the limited graduate trainee places with large newspaper groups and national newspapers is extremely fierce.
 Programmes vary from year to year and details may not be widely circulated, as editors rely on candidates to take the initiative to research opportunities.

 Entry with a postgraduate degree is possible, especially if it's an NCTJ-accredited qualification or includes relevant work experience.
 Postgraduate students from subjects not related to journalism will still have to gain experience and writing skills and may need to consider a relevant pre-entry course in journalism.
 Search postgraduate courses in journalism.

 Initiatives such as the NUJ's George Viner Memorial Fund aim to support black and Asian students through training.
 The Journalism Diversity Fund supports the training of journalists from ethnically and socially diverse backgrounds onto NCTJ-accredited courses.

-The Guardian Media Group's Scott Trust Bursary Scheme offers a limited number of bursaries to postgraduate students each year.
+The Scott Trust Bursary Scheme, offered by The Guardian Media Group, provides a limited number of bursaries to postgraduate students each year.

 - strong written and oral communication skills

 - a keen interest in news, current affairs, business and people